 Besides game coverage, more sports content with female protagonists or subjects is being created.
 The United Kingdom’s BT Sport and Insight TV have partnered to create a reality TV show, Ultimate Goal, that follows the journey of 28 women competing for the chance to play in a one-off match watched by talent scouts from leading women’s football clubs.
-According to BT, this demonstrates its commitment to “inspire a new generation of girls and women to participate in football, on and off the pitch.”30 Additionally, Sky is creating original content focused on women’s sports, including interviews with women sports stars.
-Its lineup includes a new Extraordinary Women series featuring sports stars such as rower Victoria Evans.31 Other programs include “Training with MMA Star Leah McCourt” and “My Life in Lyon,” a behind-the-scenes look at the life of footballer Lucy Bronze.32
+According to BT, this demonstrates its commitment to “inspire a new generation of girls and women to participate in football, on and off the pitch.”30 Additionally, Sky is creating original content focussed on women’s sports, including interviews with women sports stars.
+Its lineup includes a new Extraordinary Women series featuring sports stars such as rower Victoria Evans.31 Other programmes include “Training with MMA Star Leah McCourt” and “My Life in Lyon,” a behind-the-scenes look at the life of footballer Lucy Bronze.32

 With growing audiences and expanding coverage, the market for women’s sports rights is starting to develop.
 In the last few years, TV rights deals have risen in value and grown in scope.
 In some cases, they have been negotiated for the very first time, sometimes with little or no money changing hands, with the trade being the guarantee of TV coverage.